eroticpink/kross-hugo-fleek/content/about/_index.md

 **This is all possible with exercises for the face muscles.**

-Workout 5-7 minutes a day and start the way to a wrinkle free & youthful look.
+Work out 5-7 minutes a day.

 By starting at the age of 25 you will retain a wrinkle free face.